Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER: Local barriers control relaxation

 We overcome these difficulties by introducing a novel empirical approach to determine $t_0$ and $E_a(T)$.
 We consider equilibrated configurations at some temperature $T$ and suddenly change the temperature to some value $T'$.
 If $T'$ and $T$ do not greatly differ \footnote{If $T'$ is significantly larger than $T$, relaxation can occur via the nucleation of a hot liquid phase invading the material \cite{Berthier2020,Mehri2022}}, we expect the instantaneous relaxation time $\tau(T\to T')$ to follow an Arrhenius behavior in $T'$ with a constant activation energy $E_a(T)$: $\tau(T\to T') = t_0 e^{E_a(T)/T'}$.
 Fig.~\ref{Fig2:seer}a tests this expression successfully as both $T$ and $T'$ are varied. $t_0$ has no clear temperature dependence, and all curves are well-fitted by a single $t_0$ value.
 From these measurements, we extract $E_a(T)$.
+Fig.~S7 provides more details on the reheating procedure.

-From these results, the hypothesis that the change of the activation energy under cooling is governed by the change of local barriers energy, formalized by Eq.~\ref{pred}, can now be tested.
+From these results, the hypothesis that the change of the activation energy under cooling is governed by the change of local barriers energy, formalized by Eq.~[\ref{pred}], can now be tested.
 Fig.~\ref{Fig2:seer}b compares these two changes, respectively $E_a(T)-E_a(T=0.5)$ and $\Delta E(T)-\Delta E(T=0.5)$, taking $T=0.5$ as a reference temperature.
 Remarkably, the agreement is quantitative.
 Equivalently stated, this result implies that knowing the relaxation time at some intermediate temperature, e.g. $T=0.5$, we can predict the dynamics at lower temperatures and thus the fragility of the system, as illustrated in Fig.~\ref{Fig2:seer}a.
+At very low temperatures where we cannot relax SWAP-equilibrated configurations via MD simulations, measuring the activation energy shift via SEER is still possible.
+We exploit this opportunity to estimate the relaxation time in this low-temperature regime in Fig.~S8.

+The rise in activation energy upon cooling characterizes the fragility of our model.
+Figure S8 illustrates that the activation energy grows by 50\% beyond its value at the onset temperature at $T=0.4$, and by 100\% at $T=0.3$.